What is specialty coffee?

-A specialty coffee is a gourmet coffee free of defects (also known as “fine coffee” or “premium coffee”) that has been carefully crafted by producers using methods and processes that make it entirely unique.
+A specialty coffee is a gourmet coffee free of defects (also known as “fine coffee” or “premium coffee”).
+It has been carefully crafted by producers using methods and processes that make it entirely unique.

 Specialty coffee must have traceable origins: it is sourced from a particular area or region with its own identity, meaning that each cup of coffee has a story to tell.
-Those origins are reflected in the taste, with a specialty coffee typically offering a combination of complex flavours (acidity, bitterness, sweetness, etc.) and a wide array of aromas (fruity, gourmet, spiced, etc.).
+Those origins are reflected in the taste.
+A specialty coffee typically offering a combination of complex flavours (acidity, bitterness, sweetness, etc.) and a wide array of aromas (fruity, gourmet, spiced, etc.).

 The Specialty Coffee Association